 And when it comes to discrepancies in scripture, Luke has yet another, and very serious.
 In his gospel he tells us that Jesus ascended into heaven on the day of his resurrection (Luke 24:1, 13, 29, 51).
 Yet in Acts he tells us that Jesus ascended forty days after his resurrection (Acts 1:3, 9).
 Should we therefore reject the Gospel of Luke and the Acts of the Apostles because of these discrepancies?
 I don’t think so!
 So should we not therefore make the same concessions for the book of 2 Maccabees?

 There are several discrepancies between these two passages and, it would seem, they can’t both be true because they are totally different to each, contradicting one another.
 So which version is true?
-But Protestant scholars are able to explain them and we accept their explanations and make allowances because we believe they are scripture; therefore we must also accept the explanations for the “discrepancies” in 2 Maccabees and make the same kind of allowances.
+But Protestant scholars explain them (inadequately, it must be said), and we accept their explanations and make allowances because we believe they are scripture; therefore we must also accept the explanations for the “discrepancies” in 2 Maccabees and make the same kind of allowances.

 Yet again, did Jesus depart this earth from Galilee (Matt 28:16-20); or from Bethany (Luke 24:50-53)?
 Galilee is about 80 miles from Bethany, which is about 11 miles from Jerusalem.

 So if 2 Maccabees is rejected as scripture because of the discrepancies and different accounts of Antiochus’ death, then Matthew, Luke, John and Acts should be rejected on the same grounds.
 But we should not reject any of these books because the Holy Spirit guided the Church to include them in the canon.
-So we just have to accept them, discrepancies and all, and trust that God didn’t make a mistake, and that he has preserved his Word as he promised (Ps 12:6-7 KJV).
+So we just have to accept them, discrepancies and all, and trust that God didn’t make a mistake, and that he has preserved his Word as he promised.